Last updated Feb. 7, 2022, by Teresa Carvalho, MS

 How Apokyn works

-Another Phase 3 study (NCT02339064) is also currently recruiting participants to assess the safety and tolerability of a continuous infusion of Apokyn in people with advanced Parkinson’s, whose “off” episodes remain uncontrolled with levodopa and at least one other class of drugs.
-The primary objective of the study is to measure the percentage of daily “off” time while patients were awake.
+A Phase 3 study (NCT02339064) assessed the safety and tolerability of a continuous subcutaneous (under-the-skin) infusion of Apokyn in 99 people with advanced Parkinson’s, whose “off” episodes remained uncontrolled with levodopa (or levodopa/carbidopa) and at least one other class of therapies.
+The primary objective of the study was to measure the percentage of daily “off” time while patients were awake.
 The results revealed that maintenance treatment with Apokyn was generally well-tolerated and associated with reduced “off” time by about 2.5 hours compared with the beginning of the study.

-The medication starts working as early as 10 minutes after the injection, with most people feeling relief from the “off” episode within 20 minutes.
-It usually lasts for up to 90 minutes, so it’s important patients not stop taking their other Parkinson’s medications.
+The medication starts working as soon as 10 minutes after the injection, with most people feeling relief from the “off” episode within 20 minutes.
+It’s usually effective for up to 90 minutes, so patients should not stop taking their other Parkinson’s medications.

 Apokyn should not be taken with medicines for nausea, vomiting, or irritable bowel syndrome, as serious side effects may occur, such as severely low blood pressure and loss of consciousness.

-Note: Parkinson’s News Today is strictly a news and information website about the disease.
+Parkinson’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.